stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

 about a given user from a social networking website, a smart caching engine may decide to retrieve its most recent pictures and populate the cache of the picture Model objects.

+Priority caching may remove data that are of low priority before high priority if the available cache space is running low.